daniel-xyz/vitrino-web/README.md

 ### Setting up Heroku

-We use Heroku as our cloud service.
-All pushes to the github master branch are automatically deployed to it.
-It is also possible to start the node.js server locally within the Heroku environment, which is recommended since the environment variables like the mongoDB uri woruldn't be taken otherwise.
+This project is hosted on Heroku.
+All pushes to the github master branch will automatically be deployed after the build succeded in Travis CI.

 Sign up for a heroku.com account and install the toolbelt (https://toolbelt.heroku.com/) and tell us your mail so we can give you access to the project.